Connect with others who understand.

 • Proof of any workers’ compensation you have received

 You can apply for SSDI online if you aren’t currently receiving benefits and if you haven’t been denied in the past 60 days.
-You can apply for SSI online if you have never been married, if you were born in the United States, and if you are between 18 and 65.
-If you don’t meet any of those criteria, you can still apply at a local Social Security office or over the phone.
+Adults with a disability can apply for SSI online.
+If you need help applying or don’t meet the online criteria, you can still apply at a local Social Security office or over the phone.

 Appealing a Disability Application Rejection